-- B. The English major for secondary teaching is a minimum of 9 courses distributed as follows: - 1.
+- B. The English major for secondary teaching is a minimum of 36 hours of credit and IDS 172 distributed as follows: - 1.
 English 248.
 Introduction to Literature.
-Students are encouraged to take this foundational course as early in their studies as possible, and certainly before they enroll in 300-level courses. - English 231.
+Students are encouraged to take this foundational course as early in their studies as possible, and certainly before they enroll in 300-level courses. - 2.
+English 231.
 Western World Literature I. IDS 171.
-Cultural Heritage I may be substituted for English 231. - 3-5.
+Cultural Heritage I and IDS 172.
+Cultural Heritage II may be substituted for English 231. - 3-5.
 Three of the following four courses: English 301.
 British Literature I, English 302.
 British Literature II, English 305.
-American Literature II, English 306.
+American Literature I, English 306.
 American Literature II. - 6-7.
 Two four-credit courses in literature, numbered 295 or higher. - 8.
 English 375.
 History of the English Language or its equivalent, or English 360.
-Modern English Grammar. - A writing course numbered above 113, chosen from English 213.
+Modern English Grammar or Linguistics 364 - 9.
+A writing course numbered above 113, chosen from English 213.
 Expository Writing II, or English 279.
 Writing for Teachers, or a creative writing course.

 Note: At least two of 3-7 must be courses dealing primarily with literature before 1850.
 At least two of 3-7 must be in British literature and at least two in American literature.
+In addition to the 36-hour major, students preparing for elementary teaching should see the Language Arts composite major in the Department of Education section of this catalog or the Department of Education website.
 English 380.
-Teaching of Secondary School English is required by the Department of Education for secondary certification.
+Teaching of Secondary School English and English 381.
+Field Placement are required by the Department of Education.